Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 Why do these visual bugs occur?
 Don’t they do functional testing?
 They do, but it’s not enough

 Many believe that functional tests are enough to catch visual bugs, but that is not true.
-Functional tests validate only the functional behaviour of the application
+Functional tests validate only the functional behaviour of the app

 Visual bugs are rendering issues.
 And rendering validation is not what functional testing tools are designed to catch.